+975-17140505 info@excursiontohimalaya.com

 • Taxes and service charges.

-• Pick up from India and Drop to Paro International airport.
+• Pick up Drop to Paro International airport.

 • All meals as per the Itinerary